 Your body has to burn calories to break down, digest and assimilate the nutrients from food you eat, this is known at the Thermic Effect of Food (TEF).

 4.)
-You’re Basal Metabolic Rate Decreases
+You’re Resting Metabolic Rate Decreases

 5.)
-Exercising At A Lower Intensity
+Exercising At A Lower Intensity & Muscular Efficiency